1957: Sam Cooke recorded "Summertime" in Hollywood.

 1968: Hugo Montenegro held down #1 on the Adult Contemporary chart for a third week with "The Good, the Bad and the Ugly".

-1968: A very famous day in the Rock Era as "Mrs. Robinson", one of the Top Songs of the Rock Era*, reached #1 for Simon & Garfunkel.
+1968: A very famous day in the Rock Era as "Mrs. Robinson", one of The Top 500 Songs of the Rock Era*, reached #1 for Simon & Garfunkel.
 Hugo Montenegro had a winner with "The Good, the Bad and the Ugly".
 The Rascals remained at 3 with "A Beautiful Morning" and former #1 "Tighten Up" by Archie Bell & the Drells found itself at #4.
 Another classic--"Honey" by Bobby Goldsboro was still in the top 10 and Ohio Express moved from 24-6 with their hit "Yummy Yummy Yummy".
 Tommy James & the Shondells entered the Top 10 with "Mony Mony".
 The rest of the Top 10: "Ain't Nothing Like the Real Thing" from Marvin Gaye & Tammi Terrell, "Cowboys To Girls" by the Intruders at #9 and Dionne Warwick was stuck at 10 with "Do You Know the Way To San Jose".

 1970: Alive & Kicking released the single "Tighter, Tighter".